Booking directly with a hotel or using a third-party site like Booking.com? Find out which is better!

 Cons (-)

-Free cancellation: In my experience, not all hotels offer free cancellation and even if they do, you still might need to make a payment in advance, which means that upon cancelation you’ll have to wait for them to reimburse you.
+Free cancellation: In my experience, not all hotels offer free cancellation and even if they do, you still might need to make a payment in advance, which means that upon cancellation you’ll have to wait for them to reimburse you.

 Reviews: Most hotels don’t have a review section on their websites, so you will have to do your research on external sites like Tripadvisor.